bosonbeard/Funny-models-and-scripts/README.md

 The collection of models "GPSS-WORLD" and another scripts

-description of "GPSS-WORLD models and Scilab scripts:
+description of GPSS-WORLD models and Scilab scripts:

 1. Cooler.
 (GPSS)
 Congestion office water cooler. if employees are drinking tea